JCho82/RNA-seq/perform_RNAseq.md

 ```
 cutadapt \
--o /dartfs-hpc/scratch/cheung/JC/results/trim/S1_R1.trim.fastq.gz \
+-o /results/trim/S1_R1.trim.fastq.gz \
--p /dartfs-hpc/scratch/cheung/JC/results/trim/S1_R2.trim.fastq.gz \
+-p /results/trim/S1_R2.trim.fastq.gz \
-/dartfs-hpc/scratch/cheung/JC/raw/AM001_S1_R1_001.fastq.gz /dartfs-hpc/scratch/cheung/JC/raw/AM001_S1_R2_001.fastq.gz \
+/raw/AM001_S1_R1_001.fastq.gz /raw/AM001_S1_R2_001.fastq.gz \
 -m 1 --nextseq-trim=20 -j 4 > S1.cutadapt.report
 ```
-The option "-m 1" is set to the minimum length of reads as 1 "--nextseq-trim=20" is uniquely used for illumina nextseq or Novaseq.
+The option "-m 1" indicates that you want to set the minimum length of reads to 1, meaning zero-length sequences are disregarded.

+"--nextseq-trim=20" is uniquely used for illumina nextseq or Novaseq.

-If you are using other instruments, you can set the quality cut as "-q 20"
+If you are using other instruments, you can set the quality cut with option -q (for instance, -q 20).

--o and -p optinos for output files.
+-o and -p indicate output files.

+Following them, you should write your target raw files.
+In this examples, two files (R1 and R2) are provided (paired-end reads).

-You can make bash file for this.
+You can make a bash file for this.

 ```
 #!/bin/bash